sleepymalc/Travel-the-Same-Path/README.md

 ### Install Anaconda

 We use `anaconda` to manage our environment.
-For people using Greatlakes, see the following.
+For people using Greatlakes, see the following :-

 Since we can't use `sudo`, hence we build `anaconda` from source.
 Download [`Anaconda3-2021.11-Linux-x86_64.sh`](https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh) and upload it to your Greatlakes server using either [gui for greatlakes](https://greatlakes.arc-ts.umich.edu/pun/sys/dashboard) or [globus](https://www.globus.org/).
 After doing so, just run